Once a year, go someplace you’ve never been before. - Dalai Lama

 - Rotate the tray 180 degrees and reduce the oven temperature to 450 degrees Fahrenheit (232 degrees Celsius).
 Bake for another 8-12 minutes.

 - Remove from the oven and brush generously with butter.

 - Let the bagels cool on a wire rack for at least 30 minutes before slicing.

 3. Keep an eye on the bagels towards the end of the baking time.
-If the under side of the bagels are getting too brown, you can place another sheet (or tray) under the baking tray to insulate it from too much heat.
+If the underside of the bagels is getting too brown, you can place another sheet (or tray) under the baking tray to insulate it from too much heat.

 4. The prep time includes the preparation time as well as the time needed to proof the dough.